reframe-hpc/reframe/docs/configure.rst

 -----------------------------

 General configuration options of the framework go under the ``general`` section of the configuration file.
-This section is optional and in fact, we do not define for our tutorial configuration file.
+This section is optional and, in fact, we do not define it for our tutorial configuration file.
 However, there are several options that can go into this section, but the reader is referred to the :doc:`config_reference` for the complete list.